bezmoradi/tutorials/go/scope.md

 ## App-level Scope

-In Go, we have the option to access elements from other packages; let's call this feature App-level Scope.
+In Go, we have the option to access elements from other packages; let's call this feature app-level scope.
 To see this feature in action, let's first see the project folder structure:

 ```text
 .